chanjongpak/charlotte-project/README.md

 # Technologies Used

-Charlotte. makes use of Django, Python, PostreSQL, AWS S3, HTML5, and CSS.
+Charlotte. makes use of Django, Python, PostreSQL, AWS S3, HTML, and CSS.

 # Getting Started